stefandrissen/sam-coupe-technical-manual/techmanual.md

 More and more hardware and software developers are working on SAM Coupé products.

-HGT is keen to support the efforts of developers.
+MGT is keen to support the efforts of developers.
 To this end we have created the MGT SAM Coupé Developers Group.
 For a fee of £50.00 we offer members of the Developers Group the following benefits:

 - Unlimited telephone support from our Software Engineers.
 - Unlimited telephone support from our Hardware Engineers.